Alex-Chen955/safe-diffusion-rl/index.md

 <p align="center"> <img src="./assets/qualitative_demo_improved.png" alt="Qualitative Results" width="1200"/> <br> <strong>Figure 2.</strong> Visual comparison between baseline and fine-tuned model outputs. </p>

-From which, we observe that the baseline model often produces images with explicit gore, or body horror which trigger safety violations.
+From which, we observe that SD-base model often produces images with explicit gore, or body horror which trigger safety violations.
 In contrast, our fine-tuned model can remove harmful elements while still capturing the main idea and atmosphere of the prompt.
 This indicates that the RL-based alignment approach can learn safety constraints without losing the creative intent of the image.